jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/netconf-intro.md

 ```
 The last element of the URL is the name of the instance and its predecessor is the type of that module (In our case the type is **sal-netconf-connector** and name **new-netconf-device**).
 The type and name are actually the keys of the module list.

-## How does the Frinx ODL Distribution use NETCONF?
+## How does the FRINX ODL Distribution use NETCONF?
-The Frinx ODL Distribution's southbound APIs use a NETCONF connector to communicate with downstream devices.
+The FRINX ODL Distribution's southbound APIs use a NETCONF connector to communicate with downstream devices.
 The northbound APIs expose the YANG models of connected devices.
 This makes it possible to examine the operational and config datastores and to configure devices using RPCs.
 RESTCONF maps a subset of these YANG models to a RESTful interface.

-**NETCONF – features used by the Frinx ODL Distribution include:**
+**NETCONF – features used by the FRINX ODL Distribution include:**

 | Feature name          | Port | Description                                                                | Protocol |
 |-----------------------|------|----------------------------------------------------------------------------|----------|